Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 Canonical tags let you signal to search engines which version of a page to index.
 This prevents confusion and keeps your primary URL in the spotlight.
 For example, if your content appears under multiple URLs, using a canonical tag on each version leads search engines to recognize the original source.

 By contrast, 301 redirects permanently steer users from an old page to a new one.
-Say you’ve revamped your website and moved pages around.
-A 301 redirect ensures visitors don’t hit a dead end; they seamlessly reach the updated content.
+You’ve revamped your website and moved pages around.
+A 301 redirect ensures that they don’t end up in a dead end; they seamlessly reach the updated content.
 This keeps your traffic numbers healthy and maintains page authority.

 Auto Page Rank provides tools to track your canonical tags and redirects.
-You’ll get clear insights on which links need attention, making it easier to manage your site’s SEO effectively.
+You’ll get clear insights on which links need attention, making it easier to manage your site effectively.

 Resources for Further Reading

-Google often evaluates the best ways to handle duplicate content, and your choice between canonical tags and 301 redirects can impact your site’s SEO.
+Google often evaluates the best ways to handle duplicate content, and your choice between canonical tags and 301 redirects can impact the site’s SEO.

-Canonical tags tell search engines which version of a page is the “official” one.
+Canonical tags tell search engines which version of a page is “the “of ci” l” o” e.
 This helps consolidate ranking power and improves the indexing of your web pages.

 Advantages of Canonical Tags